designpatternninja/designpatternninja.github.io/_posts/news/2018-10-29-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-i.md

 **PAST SELF**: Who cares about the order?
 Aren't we still talking about the same thing?

 **CURRENT SELF**: No, we're talking about a substantial difference: OOP works around objects which perform actions and communicate with other objects.
-Nevertheless, I'm posing you that we're segregating functionality from concrete attributes (i.e. data) that may be mandatory to let something work: unscrewing star screws requires screws owning a star screw.
+Nevertheless, I'm posing you that we're segregating functionality from concrete attributes (i.e. data) that may be mandatory to let some thing work: unscrewing star screws requires screws owning star-shaped screw heads.

 Now let's express the same problem from OOP standpoint: the star screwdriver requires a star screw.

-**PAST SELF**: I doesn't make sense to me.
+**PAST SELF**: It doesn't make sense to me.
 What's going on?

 **CURRENT SELF**: There's an essential paradigmatic difference.